 In conjunction with our initial public offering, under the Option Plan, we also granted new stock options to Mr. Alberini to purchase 2,976,826 shares of our common stock and to Mr. Friedman to purchase 2,976,826 shares of our common stock, each at an exercise price per share of \$46.50.
-These options are fully vested, and the underlying shares are subject to stock price performance-based selling restrictions, which, subject to continuous service, will lapse with respect to 1/12th of the shares when the ten-day trailing average price of the Company's common stock exceeds \$50.75 per share for at least ten consecutive trading days, and which will lapse with respect to additional 1/12ths of the shares when the ten-day trailing average price of the Company's common stock reaches a price per share of \$57.00, \$63.25, \$69.25, \$75.00, \$80.75, \$86.25, \$91.75, \$96.75, \$102.00, \$106.75 and \$111.25 for ten consecutive trading days, respectively.
-As of June 24, 2013, restrictions had lapsed with respect to 496,138 shares subject to the options.
+These options are fully vested, and the underlying shares are subject to stock price performance-based selling restrictions, which, subject to continuous service, lapsed with respect to 1/12th of the shares when the ten-day trailing average price of the Company's common stock exceeded \$50.75, \$57.00 and \$63.25 per share, respectively, for at least ten consecutive trading days, and which will lapse with respect to additional 1/12ths of the shares when the ten-day trailing average price of the Company's common stock reaches a price per share of \$69.25, \$75.00, \$80.75, \$86.25, \$91.75, \$96.75, \$102.00, \$106.75 and \$111.25 for ten consecutive trading days, respectively.
+As of July 5, 2013, restrictions had lapsed with respect to 1,488,414 shares subject to the options.
 In addition, we granted stock options to members of our management team at an exercise price of \$24.00 for Ms. Boone, who had not previously been granted any equity of our Company, and \$29.00 per share for Mr. Dunaj, who had previously been granted equity of our Company.
 These options are fully vested, but the underlying shares are subject to time-based selling restrictions, which, subject to continuous service, will lapse annually over the four-year periods following the awards' respective vesting commencement dates.
-These options were granted in order to continuo to provide these named executive officers with incentive to build shareholder value over the long-term.
+These options were granted in order to continuous service, will lapse annually over the four-year periods following the awards' respective vesting commencement dates.
+These options were granted in order to continue to provide these named executive officers with incentive to build shareholder value over the long-term.